jwkern/fourier-transform/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 GENERAL DESCRIPTION:
-This is a basic SQL script to import data into a new database, and calculates values using simple arithmetic.
+This program applies the Fourier Transform to time-series data containing multiple frequencies.

 ___________________________________________________________________________________________________________________________________________________________________
 DATA DESCRIPTION:
-The data in these scripts are simple
+The data in these scripts are toy lightcurves consisting of simple sine waves with user defined frequencies.
+The amplitude of these sinusoids are not physically significant, and thus have no real meaning.
+The duration of the toy lightcurves comes in three types which can also be adjusted in the code.

 ___________________________________________________________________________________________________________________________________________________________________
 CODE DESCRIPTION: FT.ipynb